hetu-script/hetu-script/docs/docs/docs/en-US/syntax/README.md

 Constructors can be with no function name and cannot return values.
 When calling they will always return a instance.

-Getter & setter functions can be used feels like a member variable.
+Getter & setter functions is used like a member variable.
 They can be accessed without brackets.

-Use 'extends' to inherits other class's members
+Use 'extends' to inherit other class's members

 ```typescript
 // class definition